vtbano/Pentago/README.md

    At the footer there will always be the following button options:
    * You can restart the game at any time by pressing the **_Restart_** button.
 The restart is the footer button to the left.
    * If you forget the rules to the game you can always press the middle button **_Rules_**, that has a face and question mark icon :grey_question:
    * During the game you may want to see the **_Move History_**.
-You can pressed the footer button to the right, which is a scroll icon :scroll:
+You can press the footer button to the right, which is a scroll icon :scroll:

 ## Getting Started
 1. Fork this repository, then clone your fork of this repository.